Glitched-Manual/Udacity-FSND-Capstone-Rainforest/README.md

 - Creates a new product
 - Requires `name`(string), `description`(string), price(float) to be passed as json for the request.
 - Requires the `post:products` permission.
+Only a user with the`owner` role can use this endpoint

 sample request: